sEbi3/UnitedCallouts/README.md

 # UnitedCallouts

 This Plugin adds 12 callouts for LSPDFR.
-You can download the newest TESTING - versions of my Plguin on my Discord:https://discord.gg/4pnAXKC.
+You can download the newest TESTING - versions of my Plguin on my Discord https://discord.gg/4pnAXKC.

 You can download my released versions here: (On the link you'll also get a lot of informations about the callouts and more.) https://www.lcpdfr.com/files/file/20730-unitedcallouts-robbery-drugs-burglary-more/